xssnick/tonutils-storage/README.md

 Download bag by id.
 If `download_all` is false and files are empty, only header will be downloaded.

-After adding, you could call `GET /api/v1/details?bag_id=[id]`, when header will be available you will see the list of files, call `add` again, now with required files ids.
+After adding, you could call `GET /api/v1/details?bag_id=[id]`, when header is available you will see the list of files.
+Call `add` again with required files ids.

 Request:
 ```json